-Induction motors are a common type of ac motor, used in both industry and on board ships, with a number of induction motor starters.
+Induction motors are a common type of ac motor, used in both industries and onboard ships, with a number of induction motor starters.

-The type of induction motor starters that are chosen, depend on a number of factors.
+The type of induction motor starters that are chosen, depending on a number of factors.

 Direct On Line Starters (D.O.L)